 -type cross-country jaunt.
 In fact, about a third of that cult flick about the freedom of the open road was filmed on the famous road, as well.
 Although, when Troup wrote "Get your kicks on Route 66," we doubt he meant the sort of kicks the boys from Easy Rider

 End of the trail: Route 66 in Santa Monica

 In a similar vein, writer Jack Kerouak's seminal novel On the Road

-, another restless drug and alcohol-fuelled escapade in search of jazz-poetry and freedom, is purported to have Route 66 as its main passage throughout the novel.
+, another restless drug and alcohol-fueled escapade in search of jazz-poetry and freedom, is purported to have Route 66 as its main passage throughout the novel.
 Although this road is not directly mentioned in the book, the association in popular culture between this Beat Generation textbook and the highway was so strong that by the mid 1960s Kerouak was considering suing the 1960s CBS series Route 66

-for plagiarism of the novel’s central characters and story-line.
+for plagiarism of the novel's central characters and storyline.